Gonanf/git-on-cloudflare/README.md

 - Manage tokens at `/auth` or via API
 - Tokens use PBKDF2-SHA256 with 100k iterations

 Admin endpoints for hydration and repository management are protected via owner Basic auth and the admin bearer token for `/auth/api/*`.
+An admin dashboard is available at `/:owner/:repo/admin`.

 ## Configuration